the-turing-way/the-turing-way/book/website/reproducible-research/licensing.md

 It should be noted that an acrimonious project fork is quite uncommon and by no means always sucessful, it is the move of last resort.
 The credible threat of a fork redresses the power balance between developers and users giving users leverage if developers make unpopular choices.

-Copyleft licences are an attempt to ensure that software remains effectively under community ownership and cannot be used to make proprietary software which does not respect the four freedoms and may thus result in the abuse of its users.
+Copyleft licenses are an attempt to ensure that software remains effectively under community ownership and cannot be used to make proprietary software which does not respect the four freedoms and may thus result in the abuse of its users.
-To attempt to achieve this goal, copyleft software requires that when distributing copyleft software or in some cases derived works that you do so under the same terms as the original licence.
+To attempt to achieve this goal, copyleft software requires that when distributing copyleft software or in some cases derived works that you do so under the same terms as the original license.
-Creative commons 'share-alike' licences attempt the same thing for other content.
+Creative commons 'share-alike' licenses attempt the same thing for other content.
 One of the advantages of this approach is that the simplest way to redistribute your changes is often to contribute them to the 'upstream project' or to 'upstream' them.
 If you add some features to a codebase for your own use and contribute them upstream then you get the advantage of the assitance of upstream maintainers in keeping your code up to date and working correctly with the rest of the project.
 You don't have to maintain your own fork and keep it up to date with the latest patches from the rest of the codebase and you don't have to manage your own distribution.
 All this also means that everyone else benefits from your improvements and you benefit from everyone elses'.
 Being a good open-source citizen means playing by these rules and, if you can, contributing your fixes and improvements to upstream projects; not just freeloading off of them.

-Copyleft licences do not prohibit commercial use, indeed numerous companies exist which develop copyleft projects.
+Copyleft licenses do not prohibit commercial use, indeed numerous companies exist which develop copyleft projects.
-Many of those generate revenue through support services instead of selling licences, which would incentivise an unhealthy relationship with their users.
+Many of those generate revenue through support services instead of selling licenses, which would incentivise an unhealthy relationship with their users.
 [Nextcloud](https://nextcloud.com/) is an excellent example of a commercial, open-source project.
 Nextcloud makes use of the [AGPL v3.0](https://www.fsf.org/bulletin/2021/fall/the-fundamentals-of-the-agplv3) a license which extends the protections of the GPL to software used over a network.
 It gives users who interact with this software over a network, for example by using a web service, rather than run it on their own computers, the right to access a copy of the source code; which they are further free to modify and distribute as is usual for the GPL.

-Within copyleft licenses, there are 'strong' and 'weak' copyleft licences.
+Within copyleft licenses, there are 'strong' and 'weak' copyleft licenses.
 'Strong' copyleft licenses require that combined works which contain them as a library also carry the same license but weak copyleft licenses permit their re-distribution as a library within a combined work under a different license.
-We will define derived and combined works in the section on licence compatibility where the detailed implications of the distinctions between strong & weak copyleft, and permissive licencing are explored in more practical detail.
+We will define derived and combined works in the section on license compatibility where the detailed implications of the distinctions between strong & weak copyleft, and permissive licencing are explored in more practical detail.
 It is important to note that licenses can be incompatible such that creating a combined work is highly impractical to do legally.

 <table>